BoPang1996/Deep-RNN-Framework/README.md

 2. Running train.py and test.py for training and evaluation respectively.
 In this standalone model, we only commit the action recognition task:

-   1. Run the following command to train.
+   a.
+Run the following command to train.

       ```
       # start from scratch